artartyom/pomodoro/README.md

 ### Usage

-To start the timer: `pomodoro --wt n`, where n is the work interval in minutes.
-Optionally, specify `--rt m` where m is the rest interval in minutes.
+To start the timer run `pomodoro n`, where n is the work interval in minutes.
+Optionally, specify `m`, the rest interval in minutes.